Sensory Toys for Autistic Kids Supporting Social Communication and Play

 Communication Building Tools

-“We want to help them name what’s happening in their internal world,” Barber explains.
-HobbyTown Santee offers various toys beneficial for autistic children:
+“We want to help them name what’s happening inside,” Barber says.
+HobbyTown Santee offers:

 - Aaron’s Putty with emotion identifiers